 Divide guests into two teams.
 Give each team two sets of the following costume items:

 Place the superhero costumes inside the phone booth.
 Place the remaining items in front of the teams.
-On “go!” the first players in line must put on the ordinary clothes, run into the phone booth and change into the superhero costumes.
+On “go!”, the first players in line must put on ordinary clothes, run into the phone booth and change into the superhero costumes, including the cape, T-shirt, and mask.
 They must then come out of the phone booth, run around a pre-determined course and then back into the booth to change back to the ordinary suit.
-They have to then return to their teams, take off the suit, tie and glasses and give them to the next players in line, who have to repeat all of the actions of the first player.
+They have to then return to their teams, take the suit, tie and glasses off, and give them to the next players in line, who have to repeat all of the actions of the first player.
 This continues until all players have done the phone booth costume change.
 The first team to complete the relay wins.

 Print out pictures of four different superheroes.
 Download the theme music for each superhero you choose.
 Hang one of the superhero pictures in each corner of the party room.
 Play some music and have the kids dance.
 At random, stop the dance music and play one of the superhero theme songs.
 The players have to dash to the corner with the superhero that matches the music.
 The last kid to make it to the correct corner is out.
 Continue playing this way until only one player remains.